Unaffordable infant formula price rises

 • requesting industry to commit to full compliance with the Code and subsequent World Health Assembly resolutions.

-3. The UK Government should commit to deliver a Baby and Toddler Guarantee, ensuring that parents can access the basic services they are entitled to.
+3. The UK Government should commit to ensuring that parents can access the basic services they are entitled to.
 For infant feeding, this would include:

 • providing adequate resources and support to Local Authorities and Health Boards to collect data on local need, provision and uptake of services.